Frequently Asked Questions (FAQs)

 Minimum system requirements for online training courses:

-- IBM compatible PC running Windows 2000, ME, XP, Vista or 7
+- IBM compatible PC running Windows XP, Vista, 7, 8

 - Pentium III processor or better